FAQs

 The process for selling items at our auction couldn't be easier.
 Simply bring items along to our auction room during our acceptance times, fill in a form and let us do the rest!
 If you are unable to deliver your goods to us, we can arrange collection on your behalf.
 Prior to bringing entries to us please contact us in advance to discuss your items and to enable us to advise you on which of our forthcoming auctions would be most suitable, and our opening times for dropping off your items.
 For more information regarding selling items with us, click here.

-Will my item be catalogued?
+Where will my item be catalogued?

-All entries into our auctions appear in our catalogue.
+All entries into our auctions appear in our online catalogue.
 The lots also appear on our website, enabling them to be viewed worldwide, so enabling maximum viewing potential.
 If you would like to view our previous catalogues, click here.

 How soon will I receive payment?

-We will send a BACS payment to you normally within 10 days of the auction.
+We will send a BACS payment to you within 10 days of the auction.
 We will also send an emailed statement detailing the prices achieved and charges.

 What happens if a lot doesn’t sell?